HucksApp/sukuna/README.md

 if balance > 0 .

 > ⚠️ 🔞  ❌
-> This hack sofware is a test of the collision of BIP39 Fixed ***list of 2048 mnemonic words in BIP39 wordlist*** of mnemonic wallets.
+> This hack sofware is a test of the collision of BIP39 Fixed ***list of 2048 mnemonic words*** in BIP39 mnemonic wallets.
 >>**It is not intended to be exploited** ❗️❗️❗️

 ## Authors